 Afghanistan’s public school system and most Afghan families don’t have computers.
 Nor can they afford access to the internet.
 Even if they could, the Khan Academy videos are in English.
 Solution: Provide translated educational videos and material offline.

-Gerard Van Steyn, a TIE volunteer, stepped up over a year ago to take on this challenge.
-Gerard, assisted by Will Goldie and Nabi Tawakali, is making it possible for TIE to provide computer libraries.
-Whatever videos we produce will be provided to others for free, provided they do the same.
+Gerard Van Steyn, a TIE volunteer, stepped up to take on this challenge.
+Gerard, assisted by Will Goldie and Nabi Tawakali, made it possible for TIE to provide computer libraries.
+TIE now has eight utilized by over six hundred children a day.
+Whatever videos we produce are being provided to others for free, provided they do the same.

 How important could this become?
 A headmaster of a school in Afghanistan, after reviewing one of our Dari math videos, said “This is better than a teacher.
 Teachers don’t like to repeat themselves.”
 A headmaster of another school told Nabi and I,”there are teachers in this school who became teachers because they were someone’s relative.”.